RiyaaChauhan/Striver-A2Z/Day_06/readme.md

    - If the search space is already sorted, the smallest element can be directly determined without further searching.
    - This optimization reduces unnecessary iterations, improving time complexity while maintaining accuracy.

+## **Key Points:**
+- Initialization: low and high are used to define the current search range within the array. ans starts as infinity to ensure any number found will be smaller.

+Binary Search Logic:

+- The loop runs as long as low is less than or equal to high.
+- mid is calculated to find the middle index.
+- Checking Sorted Condition:
+    - The condition if nums[low] <= nums[high]: checks if the array segment defined by low and high is sorted.
+If true, the minimum must be at nums[low] or earlier, and the current ans is updated.
+- The break statement exits the loop immediately after updating ans, which is not the typical behavior expected in finding a minimum in a rotated array.

 ## **Optimized Python Solution**
 ```python
 class Solution: